-This amount pertain to claims for refund and issuance of tax credit certificates from BIR or erroneously withheld VAT on VAT-exempt coal sales which were ruled by the Supreme Court in favor of the Group.
-The balance as of December 31, 2018 and 2017 is presented net of allowance for impairment losses amounting to \$\mathbb{P}\$15.29 million.
+This amount pertain to claims for refund and issuance of tax credit certificates from BIR on erroneously withheld VAT on VAT-exempt coal sales which were ruled by the Supreme Court in favor of the Group.
+The balance as of December 31, 2018 and 2017 is presented net of allowance for impairment losses amounting to ₱15.29 million.